DMFT-evolution/DYNAMITE/docs/howto/generate-grids.md

 - `--interp-order n`: interpolation degree/order (default 9).
 - `--fh-stencil m`: (rational only) window size used for FH blending.
 Default m=n+1.
 Typical choices on highly irregular grids: m=n+3..n+7.
 - `--validate, -V`: Do not write outputs.
 Recompute θ/ϕ/int with current code and compare to the saved files under `Grid_data/SUBDIR/`.
 Exit code 0 on success; nonzero on mismatch or missing files.

+Alpha/Delta (optional):
+- `--alpha` ∈ [0,1] blends a smooth non‑linear remapping of the fractional index into the default mapping; `--delta ≥ 0` sets the softness around the center.
+Defaults are 0 (paper‑exact grid).
+If set, the values are recorded in `Grid_data/<subdir>/grid_params.txt`.

 ## Choosing a method